Shaedon Sharpe: Early life

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Kentucky 2021 Basketball Commitments".
+Rivals.
+Retrieved January 19, 2022.; "2021 Kentucky Wildcats Recruiting Class".
+ESPN.
+Retrieved January 19, 2022.; "2021 Team Ranking".
+Rivals.
+Retrieved January 19, 2022.;

 College career

 Sharpe graduated early from high school with the intention of redshirting his first year at Kentucky and playing in the 2022–23 season.
 On February 7, 2022, head coach John Calipari announced that Sharpe would not play for the team in the 2021–22 season after speculation that he would play and enter the 2022 NBA draft, for which he was eligible.
 On April 21, Sharpe declared for the 2022 draft, forgoing his remaining college eligibility without playing a game.

 Professional career

 Portland Trail Blazers (2022–present)

 Sharpe was selected with the seventh overall pick in the 2022 NBA draft by the Portland Trail Blazers.
 He joined the 6th overall pick, Bennedict Mathurin, as the only Canadians drafted in the first round that year.
 On July 1, 2022, he signed his rookie-scale contract with the Trail Blazers.
 On July 8, in his NBA Summer League debut, Sharpe suffered a shoulder injury after under six minutes of play.
 An MRI later revealed a small labral tear in his left shoulder, and Sharpe was unable to play for the rest of the Summer League.
 On October 19, he made his NBA debut, scoring 12 points in a 115–108 win over the Sacramento Kings.
-On March 29, 2023, in a loss against the Sacramento Kings, Sharpe had 30 points along with seven rebounds and seven assists, and joined LeBron James, Kevin Durant and Luka Dončić as the only teenagers to ever achieve such numbers in a game.
+On March 29, 2023, in a loss against the Kings, Sharpe recorded 30 points along with seven rebounds and seven assists, and joined LeBron James, Kevin Durant, and Luka Dončić as the only teenagers to ever achieve such numbers in a game.

 On February 9, 2024, Sharpe underwent abdominal surgery.
 On April 9, the team announced that Sharpe would miss the remainder of the season.

 On September 30, 2024, Sharpe was cleared for training camp after undergoing abdominal surgery.
 He made 72 appearances (52 starts) for Portland during the 2024–25 NBA season, averaging 18.5 points, 4.5 rebounds, and 2.8 assists.

 On October 19, 2025, Sharpe and the Trail Blazers agreed to a four-year, $90 million contract extension.
+On February 24, 2026, Sharpe was ruled out for 4-to-6 weeks due to a stress reaction in his left fibula.